 It has other artefacts dating from the Dvaravati, Srivijaya, to Sukhothai and Ayutthaya periods.
-Apart from the art from these eras it also has the display of Asian Budhhist artists such as the Indian Gandhara, Chinese Tang, Vietnamese Cham, Indonesian Java, and Cambodian Khmer arts.
-The museum underwent massive transformation.Twelve halls have been renovated already and 4 more will be transformed soon.
-They will get new interior, bright lighting and multimedia display
+In addition to these, the museum features art by Asian Buddhist artists including Indian Gandhara, Chinese Tang, Vietnamese Cham, Indonesian Java and Cambodian Khmer styles.
+The museum has recently undergone a massive transformation, with twelve halls revamped and four more scheduled for renovation.
+With new interiors, bright lighting and multimedia enhancements, it has become an important attraction for travellers booking Thailand Packages from India.

 Entrance Fee